-United States Congress designated the Sky Lakes Wilderness in 1984 and it now maintains 113,849 acres.
-It includes three major lake (former glacial) basins as it stretches along the crest of the volcanic Cascade Mountains from the border of Crater Lake National Park on the north to State Highway 140 in the south: Seven Lakes, Sky Lakes, and Blue Canyon basins.
+Congress designated Sky Lakes Wilderness in 1984 which now maintains 113,849 acres.
+It includes three major lake basins as it stretches along the crest of the volcanic Cascade Mountains from the border of Crater Lake National Park on the north to State Highway 140 in the south: Seven Lakes, Sky Lakes, and Blue Canyon basins.
 All of southern Oregon seems to lie at your feet from the rugged summit of volcano Mount McLoughlin (9,495’), and then extends out northward into Sky Lakes' broad plateau-like ridges, dotted with many lakes.

-You'll find creeks and ice-cold springs (such as Ranger Springs, where the Middle Fork of the Rogue River springs to the surface almost "full-grown" from the beneath the lava), grassy meadows, and scores of clear sub-alpine lakes.
+You'll find creeks and ice-cold springs, grassy meadows, and scores of clear sub-alpine lakes.
 Several of the lakes were found, by 1980s-90s Environmental Protection Agency baseline study of acid-rain conditions in Western U.S. mountain lakes, to have among the most chemically pure water known of all lakes on the globe.
 Most of the area's lakes, some of them stocked with game fish, are set against a backdrop of tall trees that reach to the edge of the lakeshore.

 An overall high-elevation forest consisting largely of Shasta red fir, western white pine, and mountain hemlock yields to lodgepole pine around many of the lakes, as well to moisture-loving Engelmann spruce here and there.
 Hardy, long-lived whitebark pines are found near the summits of Mt.
 McLoughlin and Devil's Peak.
 The forest's understory is dominated by species of huckleberry, as well as manzanita, snowbrush, and heather.